CBeck96/AOO_Dementia/README.md

 ### Aim for simulation:
-We wish to compare methods for estimating the mean age of onset (MAOO) in competing risk survival analysis.
+We wish to compare methods for estimating the mean age of onset (MAOO)(and Std. dev.) in competing risk survival analysis.
+Another thing we wish to replicate are the slopes in the regressions.
 We wish to validate our method.

 ### Size of simulation:

 Number of observations and number of replications.

+### Methods

+-	Case-only
+-	Pseudo-observations based on the Aalen-Johansen estimator
+-	Our method (Area under the curve) using the Aalen-Johansen estimator

 ### Metrics for methods